Here you will learn how to organize kitchen cabinets, cupboards, counters, and drawers along with tips on keeping them arranged on a daily basis.

 - Cleaning zone – cleaners like dishwashing liquid, dishes, dishwasher, drying rack if you need one and so on

-- Coffee zone – coffee pot, coffee, sugar, Splenda and so on (it's also great to have this zone near the baking zone since sugar and sweeteners plays in both areas)
+- Coffee zone – coffee pot, coffee, sugar, Splenda and so on (it's also great to have this zone near the baking zone since sugar and sweeteners play in both areas)

 - Breakfast zone – all the food items you need for breakfast ( it's good to have this area near coffee and baking also because spices and sugar are needed here too)

-And if you are really motivated and want to do some more organizing check out How to Use Pinterest to Organize Your Home.
+And if you are really motivated and want to do some more organizing check out How to Use Pinterest to Organize Your Home and Organizing 101.
 It will give you tips on how to make your organized space pretty too.